APPLICATION DEADLINE: August 1st, 2021.

 Six trainees were accepted into the program for 2021.
 At this time, we have not determined how many will be accepted for 2022.

 The Admissions Committee is responsible for recommending individuals from a diverse pool of applicants who have the intellectual ability and motivation for service, making them suitable for the study and practice of cardiovascular perfusion.
 Motivational factors, life experience, patient care experience, maturity, personality as assessed in personal interviews, and references are all important factors in the selection process.
 An applicant’s academic record is important and serves as an indicator of ability to succeed in an intensive and rigorous program.

 UTHealth endeavors to foster an educational environment and working environment that provides equal opportunity to all members of the university community.
 To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program, or activity sponsored or conducted by UTHealth on the basis of race, color, national origin, religion, sex, sexual orientation, age, veteran status, or disability.

-For applicants reapplying to the program, a new application and fee will be required as will the references.
+For applicants reapplying to the program, a new application and fee will be required, as well as the references.
 Only the submission of previously submitted official transcripts will be permissible.
-Any new coursework from the previous application documentation will, however, require you to submit official transcripts.
+However, any new coursework from the previous application documentation will require you to submit new official transcripts.